AxonIQ/reference-guide/axon-framework/events/event-processors.md

 }
 ```

-The `CardSummaryProjection` shows a couple of interesting things to take note of when it comes to "being aware" a reset is in process:
+The `CardSummaryProjection` shows a couple of interesting things to take note of when it comes to "being aware" of a reset is in progress:

 1. An `@AllowReplay` can be used, situated either on an entire class or an `@EventHandler` annotated method.
 It defines whether the given class or method should be invoked when a replay is in transit.
 2. Next to allowing a replay, `@DisallowReplay` could also be used.
 Similar to `@AllowReplay` it can be placed on class level and on methods, where it serves the purpose of defining whether the class / method should **not** be invoked when a replay is in transit.